 Websites are digital assets that provide value to people.
-Just like any other asset, you can use them to run a business, hold it as an investment, or sell it for high returns.
+Like any other asset, you can use them to run a business, hold it as an investment, or sell it for high returns.
 This passive income method involves choosing a niche in the US market, shopping for related websites or building one from scratch, creating content based on low-competition keywords to drive web traffic, building links to improve search rankings, monetizing the website through advertising, affiliate marketing, or e-commerce, then flipping the website for a profit or keeping it as a steady revenue stream.

 You can browse existing online businesses for sale at marketplaces such as Flippa, Empire Flippers, and Shopify Exchange.
 They offer tools and data insights to help find the most suitable website for you.

 Skills: Knowledge of SEO, web development, and content writing

 - With multiple ways to monetize the website, this venture has a high return on investment (ROI) and generates recurring gains.